 Without treatment, your syphilis will likely continue to progress.
 It can be 10 or 20 years before you experience the worst effects.
-Eventually, untreated syphilis will lead to damage to the brain, eyes, heart, nerves, bones, joints, and liver.
+Eventually, untreated syphilis can lead to damage to the brain, eyes, heart, nerves, bones, joints, and liver.
 You could also become paralyzed, blind, demented, or lose feeling in the body.
 Untreated syphilis can also lead to stillborn or developmentally delayed babies.

 Even if you have been cured of syphilis, you could still get it again.

 People being treated for syphilis are also at risk for Jarisch-Herxheimer reaction within 24 hours of your first dose.
 As your body breaks down the syphilis bacteria, a reaction may be triggered.
 Symptoms of Jarisch-Herxheimer include: